SimoneDutto/MachineLearning-Course-Assignments/READ.md

 <img src="knn.png" alt="drawing" width="470"/>
 <img src="knn_acc.png" alt="drawing" width="300"/>
 According to our validation process the best value for k is 7 with an accuracy of 80.5%.
-Therefore, we obtain an accuracy on test set of 81.5%.
+Then, we obtain an accuracy on test set of 81.5%.

 Normalization is suggested for kNN.
-Even if, in this case, the result on test set is a little bit lower with a 79.6% accuracy.
+In fact, in this case, the result on test set is a little bit higher with a 81.5% accuracy.
 ![ ](knn_norm.png )
 <img src="knn_norm_acc.png" alt="drawing" width="300"/>